 Visit the Gosford Regional Gallery

 For those with even the slightest appreciation of art, a visit to the Gosford Regional Gallery is a must.
 Beautifully set on 22 hectares of public park on the shores of Caroline Bay in East Gosford, the gallery showcases a wide variety of visual art, photography, sculpture and design.
 Plus, there’s an onsite café and the Edogawa Commemorative Garden with its Japanese landscaping offering a zen setting.

 Book your spot at Centred Ceramic’s Wine and Clay Friday

 For a fun night that will bring out your inner artist, book a seat at Centred Ceramic’s Friday night workshop.
 You’ll get expert advice as you sculpt your cup, mug or small platter, and better still, you can BYO vino.
 Bonus!

 246 West Street, Umina Beach

-Best Things to do on the Central Coast: Eat & Drink
+The Best Things to do on the Central Coast: Eat & Drink

 Take the Central Coast's unofficial coffee tour

 Local roasting house Glee Coffee at Wyong is a neighbourhood favourite.
 Housed in the historic Chapman Building precinct in the heart of the village, you'll feel at ease sipping the day away and snacking on their delectable brunch bites.
 In Toukley, stop into Rise Mofo for your morning brew, and be sure to take a look at their beautiful, sunny yellow mandala mural before you leave.
 At Lords of Pour in Ettalong, you can expect a delicious brunch feast.
 This uber-cool locale serves up specialty coffee and simple breakfast classics with a modern twist.
-We have our heart set on the pulled pork toastie.
+We have our hearts set on the pulled pork toastie.
 Delish!